Dasha-Funk/id-class-practice/README.md

-# Week 2 lesson 1 practice
+# Week 2 Practice
-practicing coding id and class attributes as well as difference between block elements and inline elements.
+Practicing coding information on what I learned in Week 2, Lesson 1 and lesson 2